Lemon555/Spotify_Card/README.md

 Require Spotifysearch gem in your code: require 'Spotifysearch'

-Use a track name as parameter
+You should use a track name as the input argument.

+**Notice that you have to use plus sign ("+") instead of a blank to combine each word.

+For example, If "Eyes Shut" is the track name you want to search, "Eyes+Shut" is the correct type of input.

 See the following example code for more usage details: